crstian19/prometheus-storagebox-exporter/README.md

 ### Quick test with Docker Compose

-The repository includes a complete Docker Compose test with:
+The repository includes a complete Docker Compose test with pre-configured dashboard:

 ```bash
 # Start all services (Exporter + Prometheus + Grafana)